contraster-steve/katacoda-scenario/contrast-demo/webgoat-demo/step1.md

 `mvn clean install -DskipTests`{{execute}}

-You can open a new terminal tab and continue with the lab while the application compiles
+You can open a new terminal tab and continue with the lab while the application compiles.